choth02/github-hook/README.md

 # github-hooker

-This is an internal gem at PlataformaTec (<http://plataformatec.com.br>).
+This is an internal gem at Plataformatec (<http://plataformatec.com.br>).

 We use it to create and delete hooks in our github repositories (like campfire notifications for push and pull_request and CI integration with web push hooks).